 After brain death is declared, what happens next?

-In many cases brain death results from a sudden accident or injury.
-A health care professional will talk with you about certain decisions you need to make at this time.
+A health care professional will talk with you and your family about certain decisions that need to be made at this time.
 Among those decisions could be removing the ventilator and the possibility of organ and/or tissue donation.